Azure/Cloud-Native/website/blog/2022-09-13/index.md

             }
         }
       ```
-      - If all is configured correctly, you should start seeing the information logs in Log stream, similar to the images below
+      - If all is configured correctly, you should start seeing the information logs in Container Apps Log stream, similar to the images below
       ![Image showing publishing messages from Azure Service](img/SvsBusPublishMessage-s.jpg)
       - Information logs on the `Log stream` of the deployed Azure Container App
       ![Image showing ACA Log Stream](img/ACA-Logstream-s.jpg)